Andre Johnson: 2009

-2010 season
+2010

 On August 4, 2010, Johnson became the highest paid wide receiver in NFL history when he signed a two-year contract extension, keeping him under contract through the 2016 season.

-In Week 2, a 30–27 victory over the Washington Redskins, he had 12 receptions for 158 yards and a touchdown to earn AFC Offensive Player of the Week.
-In Week 6, against the Kansas City Chiefs, he had eight receptions for 138 yards and a touchdown in the 35–31 victory.
-In Week 10 against the Jacksonville Jaguars, he had nine receptions for 146 yards and a touchdown in the 31–24 loss.
-In Week 12, against the Tennessee Titans, Johnson became the first player in NFL history to have 60 or more receptions in each of his first eight seasons.
+In week 2, a 30–27 victory over the Washington Redskins, he had 12 receptions for 158 yards and a touchdown to earn AFC Offensive Player of the Week.
+In week 6, against the Kansas City Chiefs, he had eight receptions for 138 yards and a touchdown in the 35–31 victory.
+In week 10 against the Jacksonville Jaguars, he had nine receptions for 146 yards and a touchdown in the 31–24 loss.
+In week 12, against the Tennessee Titans, Johnson became the first player in NFL history to have 60 or more receptions in each of his first eight seasons.
 In the same game, he fought Tennessee Titans cornerback Cortland Finnegan.
 After being jammed hard off the line of scrimmage by Finnegan to the head and neck area repeatedly throughout the game, Johnson lost his temper and pulled off Finnegan's helmet.
 Finnegan then removed and threw Johnson's helmet down-field and was promptly thrown to the ground by his jersey.
 Johnson then proceeded to strike Finnegan on the back of his head and neck before being pulled away by the referee.
 Johnson and Finnegan were ejected from the game, but not suspended.
 Both were fined $25,000 for their unsportsmanlike actions.
-In Week 13, against the Philadelphia Eagles, he had six receptions for 149 yards in the 34–24 loss.
+In week 13, against the Philadelphia Eagles, he had six receptions for 149 yards in the 34–24 loss.
 In the following game, he had nine receptions for 140 yards and two touchdowns against the Baltimore Ravens in the 34–28 loss.
 Johnson finished the 2010 season with 86 receptions for 1,216 yards and eight touchdowns.
 He was invited to the 2011 Pro Bowl, but the Texans finished 6–10 and missed the playoffs once again.
-He was ranked seventh his fellow players on the NFL Top 100 Players of 2011.
+He was ranked seventh by his fellow players on the NFL Top 100 Players of 2011.